armandasalmd/sudoku-solver/README.md

 ### What have I learned?

 * OOP
+* Generic data types and structures
-* Generic data types, List collections...
+* List collections...
 * Advanced algorithms

 ### Facts